adobe/helix-home/hackathons/8-psp.md

 While we do have reserved 10 hotel rooms with a special group rate (169$/night + tax & fees) attendees will be responsible for booking (and paying for) their rooms.
 Booking instructions will follow on the `#helix-chat` Slack channel.

-The special group rate is available until **January 10** only, so please book your room before that date.
+**Important:** The contigent of 10 rooms with the special group rate is held until **January 10th** only, so please book your room before that date.

 #### Transportation